University Handbook, Section F:

 Fifth-year status 120

-F43 Reports of a student's grades are routinely sent to the student.
-Parents of dependent students may obtain grades by providing proof of dependence to the university registrar.
-The grades of other students will be sent to their parents only with written permission of the student.
+F43 Grades are electronically available to students via the student information system (iSIS).
+Parents of dependent students may obtain official grades by providing proof of dependence to the university registrar.
+The grades of non-dependent students will be provided to parents only with written permission from the student.

 F44 In the case of a student who is delinquent in an account to the university, including unpaid traffic or parking violations, or about whom official disciplinary action has been taken, the appropriate university official may request that the student's record not be released.
 The effect of this action is that transcripts are not released, and registration forms are withheld.
-Further information concerning this policy can be obtained from the university registrar.
-In order for the action to be rescinded, the registrar's office must receive authority from the official who originally requested the action, indicating that the student has met the obligation.
+In order for the action to be rescinded, the hold must be cleared via iSIS, indicating that the student has met the obligation.
+For more information about when records may be withheld, go to http://www.k-state.edu/registrar/a_r/#STUREC.

 F50 Class schedule.
-The head of each department, in consultation with the faculty, prepares a schedule of classes and teaching assignments.
+The head/chair of each department, in consultation with the faculty, is responsible for the preparation of the official schedule of classes and teaching assignments.
 This class schedule lists all courses to be offered, with hours, rooms, and, if known, instructors for each section.
 Class schedules are available to the faculty and students prior to each enrollment period.
-A course not yet approved by the faculty senate may be listed in the class schedule but must be deleted and not taught if the faculty senate has not approved the course by the first day that students enroll.
-(FSM 4-12-77.)
-Each departmental schedule shall provide that not more than 40 percent of total class time be scheduled for Monday, Wednesday, and Friday mornings.
+A course not yet approved by the faculty senate may not be listed in the class schedule.
+Each departmental schedule shall provide courses that are distributed throughout the day and the week so that classroom availability is optimized.

 Courses not applicable toward degree requirements 000-099